 We commit to promising growth opportunities to people who consistently:

 As explained in the OneDay Total Compensation Guidelines, in WeRoad people can grow along a “managerial” path (managing complexity, people and/or businesses) or an “expert” path (specializing in a particular area).
 Both are equally valued at WeRoad, and regardless of which path someone is on, opportunities for growth can come in different forms.
 They could, depending on each of our people and on the needs of our business, mean:

 How do we know if we’re on track?
 We ask.
 We don’t like the idea of formal performance reviews, mostly because can’t afford to wait around to give feedback or put a lengthy process behind it.
 We need to improve in real time, everyday.
 So our managers check in with us regularly:

 We repeat: we’ve learned (sometimes the hard way) that we can’t make any guarantees.
 What we can promise is that we will be as open, honest, and transparent as possible about how things are going and possibilities for the future.

 If you’re joining (or you’re a part of) WeRoad now, there’s one more thing you should know: we’re experiencing growing pains.
 We grew from team of 3 to multinational company of 65 in two years, and by October 2020 we will be a team of 100.
 This stage of growth is really tough.
-Read this article to get an idea of some of the growing pains we’re facing now and we’ll continue to face during this particular phase of our journey.
+Read to get an idea of some of the growing pains we’re facing now and we’ll continue to face during this particular phase of our journey.

 Working at WeRoad means living this Manifesto.
 (It’s a sort of oath of employment, if you will.)